 Certain income and expense items are accounted for in different periods for financial reporting purposes than for income tax purposes.
-Appropriate provisions are made in the Company's consolidated statements of financial condition for deferred income taxes in recognition of these temporary differences.
+Appropriate provisions are made in the Company's Unaudited Consolidated Statement of Financial Condition for deferred income taxes in recognition of these temporary differences.